2050plus/2050plus/doc/veka_configurations.rst

 PyPSA-Eur is able to provide the energy supply of an energy system given :

-* The configuration of the system by year-varying parameters (such as carbon budget or primary route share in steel production) and fixed parameters (such as maximum potential per renewable technologies or charging power of EVs);
+* The configuration of the system by year-varying parameters (such as carbon budget or primary route share in steel production) and fixed parameters (such as maximum potential per renewable technologies or charging power of EVs) ;
-* The list of technologies used;
+* The list of technologies used ;
-* Techno-economic parameters (such as investment costs, efficiency, FOM, VOM, lifetime, discount rate, etc).
+* Techno-economic parameters (such as investment costs, efficiency, FOM, VOM, lifetime, discount rate, etc.).

-The quality of the optimization results depends on the database quality as :
+The quality of the optimization results depends on the database quality, as :

-* The evolution trajectory of year-dependent parameters has an impact on the energy demand for some parameters (by dispatching the total demand over different vectors) and fixed parameters have an impact on some technologies (through potential, minimum capacity factor, etc) ;
+* The evolution trajectory of year-dependent parameters has an impact on the energy demand for some parameters (by dispatching the total demand over different vectors).
+Fixed parameters have an impact on some technologies (through potential, minimum capacity factor, etc.) ;
 * The addition of a technology might lead to an energy system significantly cheaper throughout the optimization, due to otherwise non-existing or uninteresting interactions between technologies ;
 * Some technologies might not be considered in the cost-optimal system because of too high CAPEX/OPEX, or might be massively installed because of too optimistic costs.